DSimonne/gwaihir/README.md

 You should not need a password anymore when login into slurm, make sure it is the case by typing
 * `ssh <username>@slurm-nice-devel`

-# Beamlines at SOLEIL
+# CLuster at SOLEIL

+## GRADES

-To access SOLEIL from your personal computer, you can use NoMachine (easiest way, to the best of my knowledge).
+To analyse data recorded at SOLEIL from your personal computer, you can use Jupyter Notebook via GRADES.
+The documentation is here (accessible from SOLEIL) : http://confluence.synchrotron-soleil.fr/display/EG/Service%3A+Jupyter+Notebook

-Otherwise you may use a remote desktop, the documentation can be found here (must be on SOLEIL network) http://confluence.synchrotron-soleil.fr/display/EG/Service%3A+Remote+Desktop
+Use this link to open Jupyter Notebook : http://grades-01.synchrotron-soleil.fr/notebook/ You may launch a Terminal (command line) from the upper-right 'New' menu.
+The system is a Debian 10, so you can enter linux commands there.

+`PyNX` is already installed on GRADES, a version that is out of my control.
+So you 'just' have to download the `bcdi` and `gwaihir` packages by typing `pip3 install --proxy=http://195.221.0.35:8080 -U gwaihir bcdi`

+If you encounter an error with gwaihir or bcdi, it is possible that the pip packages are not up to date.
+Then you should follow the procedure described [below](https://github.com/DSimonne/gwaihir#installing-different-packages-yourself) and manually download the packages.
+Just replace `pip install` by `pip3 install --proxy=http://195.221.0.35:8080`,  the proxy IP can be 195.221.0.34:8080 or 195.221.0.35:8080 on the ReS (offices and VPN), and 195.221.10.6:8080 or 195.221.10.7:8080 on the REL (beam-lines, RAS).

 ## SixS